 While in high school, I received 15 minutes of university counseling despite being a first generation university student.
 My family and I found the process overwhelming, stressful and challenging, thus leading me to apply only to universities where I knew I would receive acceptance.
 After graduating with a bachelor of science degree, I immediately started working in university and prep school admissions and athletics.
 I fell in love with helping students from diverse backgrounds reach their potential, discover their gifts, and launch their futures.

 I returned to university in 2015 to obtain a masters and hone my ability to research and connect with people.
-I was able to put these improved skills to use to conduct an in-depth school search for my own children when my husband and I relocated with our children to The Netherlands.
+Likewise, I put these improved skills to use to conduct an in-depth school search for my own children when my husband and I relocated with our children to The Netherlands.

 With my experience in preparatory school and university admissions and athletics and expat experience, I possess valuable knowledge which can help expat, international, and third culture families and communities.
 I believe in serving my clients with compassion, empathy, and realism to help them achieve educational success.

-Currently, I am pursuing a certificate in Independent College Counseling from the University of California Irvine.
-In my free time, I enjoy traveling around Europe, sampling coffee, riding my bakfiets, and enjoying time with my husband and two children.
+Currently, I am pursuing a PhD in Education and Social Justice from Lancaster University in England.
+I have a certificate in Independent Education Consulting from University of California-Irvine and an MPA from Illinois Institute of Technology.
+In my spare time, I enjoy weight lifting, traveling around Europe, sampling coffee, riding my bakfiets, and enjoying time with my husband and two children.